Confidential Machine Learning on Untrusted Platforms: A Survey: Hybrid Composition

-\emph{\textbf{Insight.} For the same learning problem, there are numerous learning algorithms; Even for the same learning algorithm, there are many variants \cite{hastie01}.
-The search space for optimal composition is quite large.
-More difficultly, most well-known ML algorithms are best known for model quality or learning efficiency.
-None of the ML algorithms is specially designed for optimal CML.
-Even worse, some crypto-friendly alternatives might have been forgotten in history due to their suboptimal quality or efficiency.
+\emph{\textbf{Insight.} For the same learning problem, there are numerous algorithms.
+Even for the same learning algorithm, there are many variants \cite{hastie01}.
+The search space for optimal composition can be quite large.
+More difficultly, most well-known ML algorithms are best known for model quality or learning efficiency and none specifically designed with optimal CML in mind.
+Even worse, some crypto-friendly alternatives might have been forgotten or become obsolete due to their suboptimal quality or efficiency.
 The design of a good CML solution heavily depends on the designer's deep understanding of the ML algorithms and even the history of ML algorithm development. }

 \emph{\textbf{Gap.} There is no systematic way to explore crypto-friendly alternative ML algorithms.
-The current practice is to design a problem/algorithm specific crypto-friendly solution.
-Although the experiences can be used for designing a new solution, there are no well-known rules or general frameworks for exploring such alternative ML algorithms yet. }
+The current practice is to design a problem/algorithm-specific crypto-friendly solution.
+Although the problem-specific design experiences and learnings can extend to a new solution design, there are no well-known rules or general frameworks for exploring such alternative ML algorithms yet. }